4.8out of 3,000+ reviews

 USDA Home Loans for People with Bad Credit

 If you’re willing to relocate to a rural area, you may qualify for a U.S. Department of Agriculture home loan.
-USDA rules for credit scoring is not clear cut, with many lending institutions requiring at least a 640 for underwriting a USDA loan.
+USDA rules for credit scoring are not clear cut, with many lending institutions requiring at least a 640 for underwriting a USDA loan.

 However, if you can provide a credit score of 640 you may qualify for zero down in interest.
 If you can’t, you may be able to find lending if you can provide a substantial down payment.